budavariam/budavariam.github.io/content/posts/2025-10-29-starschema-hackathon-2025/index.md

 could not set the plotter up for a live demo this time as the mechanical switches started to malfunction by the end of the day.

-## Fun features
+## Beyond the Hackathon

-As I mentioned, I spent months on this project, so I added a bunch of things that I wanted to try for a long time.
-Also, when I developed a new method, I figured other things that would be fun to do.
-I managed to do:
+As I mentioned, I spent months on this project leading up to the hackathon, so I added many features I wanted to explore.

-- Embed Monaco editor to a website
-- Host a Jupyter server to prototype faster
-- Try out AI agents that use MCP server
-- Send jobs to `Celery` workers
-- Write a log-collector service and inspect logs in `Kibana`
-- Write a server in `Rust` that handles image processing
-- Try `Protobuf` for backend to backend communication
-- Read from macOS camera stream to Python via Docker
+Here are some of the most challenging or fun parts:

+### Core Features

+#### Image Processing & Generation

+- Generate text that looks like handwriting using single line fonts from TTF and Hershey vector fonts, adding jitter and making sure the SVG is not too complex
 - Generate QR codes
+- Cache generated images in Redis if I generate them with the same settings
 - Have my own custom [GCode preview](https://gcode-preview.web.app/) instance
+- Run user written Python scripts in the backend with safety measures embedded, with templates like zentangle drawer, postcard writer according to Hungarian letter format, weather info through API.
+  These scripts are written in Monaco Editor (the same editor that powers VSCode)

+#### SVG to GCode Pipeline

+- Add a configuration encoder/decoder to SVG and GCode files to ease reproducibility
+- Handle GCode tool change with multiple colors and stroke width
 - Write my own passthrough GRBL simulator

+### Infrastructure & Development Tools

+#### Backend Architecture

+- Send jobs to `Celery` workers (distributed task queue for async processing)
+- Write a log-collector service and inspect logs in `Kibana`
+- Write a separate server in `Rust` that handles image processing
+- Try `Protobuf` (Protocol Buffers) for efficient backend to backend communication

+#### AI Integration

+- Use AI agents that use MCP server (Model Context Protocol)
+- Add a `Streamlit` app and connect it to `ollama` to call my FastAPI backend
+- Host a Jupyter server to prototype faster
+- [Blazeface](https://github.com/hollance/BlazeFace-PyTorch) Face detection to crop the user's face from the camera stream

+#### Development Environment

+- Read from macOS camera stream, and forward it to the backend to stream to the user
-- Use `httpd` to share files to have a retro feeling with Apache FTP servers
+- Use `httpd` to share files to have a retro feeling with Apache FTP servers to speed up example sharing on the big day
-- Try out `Streamlit` and connect it to `ollama`
-- Run user written Python scripts in the backend with safety measures embedded, with some templates like zentangle drawer, postcard writer according to Hungarian letter format, weather info through API
-- Generate text that looks like handwriting using single line fonts from TTF and Hershey vector fonts, adding jitter and making sure the SVG is not too complex
-- Add a configuration encoder/decoder to SVG and GCode files to ease reproducibility
 - GCode sender via WebSocket to `FluidNC` in case I cannot make it work with `CNC.js`
-- Handle GCode tool change with multiple colors and stroke width
+- I wrote the presentation in revealjs, and hosted it with [my CLI tool](https://github.com/budavariam/revealjs-cli)

-In this few months I was able to practiced AI Driven Development a bit, and experience first hand how certain models evolved.
-I used it mostly for when a feature seemed fun to have to showcase, but I did not have the mental capacity to dive deeper into its background.
+In these few months I was able to practice AI Driven Development and experience first hand how certain models evolved.
+I used it mostly when a feature seemed fun to showcase, but I did not have the mental capacity to dive deeper into its background.
 Later I sat down and fine tuned when I had better ideas.

 ### SVG to GCode Generation